giladaya/watchy-case-suited/readme.md

 # Case design for the Watchy open source watch
 Designed by Gilad Dayagi using [CadQuery](https://github.com/CadQuery/cadquery).

-Includes a case body and top cover.
+Includes a case body, top cover and usb plug.
-Use two / four screws to attach the top cover to the body.
+No screws are needed.
 Adjust the parameters at the top for your needs.

 ## Design goals